AdamMenard/TalentNetwork/README.md

 		Planned Features
 * Edit Talents button using custom modal to add or remove talents
-* Menu updates with user names as they are added or deleted
+* Menu on left side updates with user names as they are added or deleted
-* Image urls will be able to be uploaded with talents